National Association of Attorneys General

 In addition to serving as a naval officer on both active duty and the reserves, Chris also served both on active duty and in the reserves as an Army officer, recently retiring from the Army Reserves.
 He has been deployed three times since 9/11 to Bosnia, Kuwait, and Iraq.
 His assignments included serving as the commander of a unit that conducted missions against indicted war criminals and in support of the Global War on Terrorism in Bosnia, and as the commander of the PRT Military Detachment/deputy commander of the Provincial Reconstruction Team in Diwaniyah Province, Iraq.
 His military awards include the Bronze Star, Defense Meritorious Service Medal, Combat Action Badge, Army Airborne Parachutist Badge, Army Commendation Medal, Navy Achievement Medal, as well as various expeditionary, unit, and service awards.

-In February 2004, Chris became deputy executive director of the National Association of Attorneys General (NAAG), the position in which he currently serves.
+Chris served as NAAG deputy executive director from February 2004 until December 2017.
 From September 2007 to March 2008 he served as the NAAG acting executive director.
-He also serves as director of the National Attorneys General Training and Research Institute (NAGTRI), a NAAG branch.
-He supervises support for NAAG committees in the areas of antitrust, consumer protection, criminal law, cyberspace law, and energy and environment, among others.
-He also supervises the NAAG Center for Tobacco and Public Health, which coordinates enforcement of the 1998 Master Settlement Agreement between the major tobacco manufacturers and 46 states, as well as the Center for Supreme Court Advocacy, which prepares state attorneys to argue before the U.S. Supreme Court.
+He also served as director of the National Attorneys General Training and Research Institute (NAGTRI), a NAAG branch from its 2007 inception until December 2017.
+As deputy executive director, he supervised support for NAAG committees in the areas of antitrust, consumer protection, criminal law, cyberspace law, and energy and environment, among others.
+He also supervised the NAAG Center for Tobacco and Public Health, which coordinates enforcement of the 1998 Master Settlement Agreement between the major tobacco manufacturers and 46 states, as well as the Center for Supreme Court Advocacy, which prepares state attorneys to argue before the U.S. Supreme Court.
 In addition to serving on the NAGTRI faculty, Chris has also served as a faculty member for the National District Attorneys Association.

 Chris is a member of the executive committee of the International Association of Prosecutors and serves on the advisory board of the University of Maryland Howard County agricultural extension.
 He is a Master Gardener and Master Naturalist through the University of Maryland Extension, and participates in community volunteer efforts to teach sound ecological and sustainable practices.
 He is also an alumnus of the American Council of Young Political Leaders, having served as a delegate with the 2002 delegation to Taiwan and the senior delegate with the 2008 delegation to Turkey with this bipartisan, U.S. State Department sponsored organization.
 He is also a marathoner, having completed 12 marathons.